 On December 4, 2016, I woke up with a headache.
 Okay, not ideal, but also not completely abnormal.

 When blurry vision developed and the headache continued, my doctor ordered a CT scan.
-They found a mass on my brain and sent me by ambulance to the closest VA hospital (I’m a retired veteran) with MRI capabilities near my Horseheads, NY home.
+They found a mass on my brain and sent me by ambulance to the closest VA hospital (I’m a retired veteran) with MRI capabilities near my home in Horseheads, NY.

 On December 19, another set of doctors biopsied the mass.
 On December 30, we found out it was glioblastoma.
 I was told the tumor was inoperable and I had two years to live if I received chemotherapy and radiation.
 Just two years.